Ivanhoe Park cultural landscape: Ivanhoe Park

-On 14 August 1879, a deputation from Manly Council met with the Premier, Sir Henry Parkes, to propose that the State buy the parkland for the people of NSW.
+On 14 August 1879, a deputation from Manly Council met with the Premier, Henry Parkes, to propose that the State buy the parkland for the people of NSW.
 Introducing the deputation to the Premier, the Hon JS Farnell MLA said "it was unnecessary to use any argument in favour of the necessity for having public parks in centres of population, as it had been a matter of public policy that wherever land suitable for that purpose was to be had the Government should obtain it.
 He pointed out that Manly had a special claim for consideration in this matter, as it was the resort of thousands of visitors."
-In a similar spirit, cricket historian Tom Spencer reports that the then Mayor of Manly, Mr C Hayes had a confidential interview (year unknown) with the Premier, Sir Alexander Stuart.
+In a similar spirit, cricket historian Tom Spencer reports that the then Mayor of Manly, Mr C Hayes had a confidential interview (year unknown) with the premier, Sir Alexander Stuart.
 Spencer records "He urged the land's resumption by the Government.
 This, he thought, would provide a magnificent asset not only for the people of Manly, but for the people of New South Wales and Australia as a whole, for even in those days tourists came from everywhere to visit Manly".

 Through his attorney, Henry Gilbert Smith, who lived in England, sold the eastern portion of present Ivanhoe Park, amounting to about five acres, to Thomas Adrian, on 17 June 1880.
 On this land were the buildings known as the Pavilion and the Ivanhoe Hotel, for which Adrian had been granted a publican's licence in October 1875.
 In July 1880 Mr T S Parrott reported to Manly Council on the work in progress of laying 18 inch pipes along Raglan Street to the ocean, for the purpose of draining the low-lying land in Ivanhoe Park.
 On 12 January 1881, at a public meeting in Manly to consider the best site for a public recreation reserve, the Hon.
 George Thornton MLC said that "he felt it was the duty to the people of the colony generally, as much even as to the residents of Manly, to obtain both the inestimable boon of a public recreation ground at this, the premier water-place of the colony, and also to make quite sure that the most suitable place (viz Ivanhoe Park) was selected for such a purpose.".

 In view of the lack of suitable recreation area in Manly, the announcement in September 881 the Ivanhoe Park, which was owned by Thomas Adrian, was to be subdivided into building sites and sold was of obvious interest to those who recognise d the value of the site for public use.
 Although Henry Gilbert Smith made provisions for reserves on his Brighton Estate, the most suitable site for a recreation ground, Ivanhoe Park was in private hands.
 The sale did not proceed, and the first Wildflower Show was held in the Park the following month.